Kalmyks: Religion

-The Kalmyks are the only ethnic group inhabiting in Europe whose majoritary religion is Buddhism which its sole denomination is Vajrayana, namely Tibetan Buddhism.
+The Kalmyks are the only ethnic group inhabiting in Europe whose majority religion is Buddhism.
+They generally follow the Vajrayana tradition, namely Tibetan Buddhism.
 They embraced Tibetan Buddhism in the early part of the 17th century and belong to the Tibetan Buddhist sect known as the Gelugpa (Virtuous Way).
 The Gelugpa are commonly referred to as the Yellow Hat sect.
 This religion is derived from the North Indian Vajrayana Buddhism.
 In the West, it was formerly referred to as Lamaism, from the name of the Tibetan monks, the lamas.

 Historically, Kalmyk clergy received their training either on the steppe or in Tibet.
 The pupils who received their religious training on the steppe joined Kalmyk monasteries, which were active centers of learning.
 Many of these monasteries operated out of felt tents, which accompanied the Kalmyk tribes as they migrated.
 The Oirats maintained tent monasteries throughout present-day eastern Kazakhstan and along the migratory route they took across southern Siberia to the Volga.
 They also maintained tent monasteries around Lake Issyk Kul in present-day Kyrgyzstan.

 The Oirats also built stone monasteries in the regions of eastern Kazakhstan.
 For instance, the remains of stone Buddhist monasteries have been found at Almalik and at Kyzyl-Kent (See image to the right).
 In addition, there was a great Buddhist monastery in Semipalatinsk (seven palaces), which derives its name from that seven-halled Buddhist temple.
 Further, remains of Buddhist monasteries have been found at Ablaiket near Ust Kamenogorsk and at Talgar, near Almaty, and at Sumbe in the Narynkol region, bordering China.

 Upon completion of training, Kalmyk clergy dispensed not only spiritual guidance but also medical advice.
 As clergymen, the Kalmyk lamas enjoyed great political influence among the nobility and held a strong influence over the general tribal population.
 For many commoners, the only path to literacy and prestige was to join the Kalmyk monastic system.

 As a matter of policy, the Tsarist government and the Russian Orthodox Church sought to gradually absorb and convert any subject of another creed or nationality.
 The aim of the policy was to eliminate foreign influence and to entrench newly annexed areas.
 The baptized indigenous population would then become loyal to the Russian empire and would agree to be governed by Russian officials.